N-Lasya/Azure-File-Flow/README.md

 Validates the files based on predefined rules (file format).
 If a file is valid, it is moved to a "Valid" folder; if invalid, it is transferred to an "Invalid" folder within the Azure Blob Storage.

-**Data Ingestion into Azure Cosmos DB (MongoDB API):**
+**Data Ingestion into Azure Cosmos DB:**

-For valid files, data is extracted and inserted into Azure Cosmos DB using the MongoDB API.
+For valid files, data is extracted and inserted into Azure Cosmos DB.

 **Scheduled Automation via Cron Job:**